becool1321/Web-Crawling/README.md

-This folder contain code web Enumeration.
+This folder contain code of web Enumeration.